Continuous Manufacturing/Production

 Batch manufacturing uses a stop/start manufacturing process where products are manufactured in groups or batches.
 Such production may be:

-1. Demand-led: due to smaller production runs required for a specific product
+1. Demand-led: Smaller production runs for a specific product and volume.

-The period between batches is known as cycle time, and it facilitates any changes required in material specification, process adjustment, or maintenance interventions.
+The period between batches is known as cycle time, and it is used to make any changes required in materials, processes, or maintenance interventions and prepare for the next batch or product.

-Batch manufacturing is less disrupted by machine breakdown as jobs may be shifted between workstations.
-It also limits financial losses from quality deviations by minimizing scrap quantities.
-However, lower machine utilization rates can offset the gains in quality and operational flexibility.
+Batch manufacturing is less disrupted by machine breakdowns because jobs can be shifted between workstations.
+This method also limits financial losses from quality issues by minimizing scrap and waste.
+However, lower machine utilization rates can also offset the gains in quality and flexibility.

 Continuous manufacturing process